-2 See Haw.
+&lt;sup>2 See Haw.
 Rev. Stat.
 Ann. § 453-8; Haw.
 Rev. Stat. § 453-8.6.

-40. If abortion becomes illegal in Guam, I believe that most pregnant people who want an abortion would end up being forced to continue the pregnancy because they do not have the means to travel to Hawai'i.
+- 41. If abortion becomes illegal in Guam, I believe that most pregnant people who want an abortion would end up being forced to continue the pregnancy because they do not have the means to travel to Hawai'i.
 This could have broad consequences, as there is ample evidence showing that a lack of abortion is detrimental to public health, both because of the long-term physical and psychological risks of forced pregnancy and denied abortion care and because of the risks that patients end their pregnancies by unsafe means.
-Patients in Guam seeking abortions have told me that they already have children who need their care, or that they are in school or working.
-For these patients, having an abortion is important so that they can care for the children they already have or continue with their career endeavors.
-Some of my patients also have medical conditions that are caused by or could be exacerbated by continuing a pregnancy.
-My Guam patients frequently tell me how grateful they are that our medication abortion telemedicine practice is available because they know there's no one in the community who can provide them with this care, and without our practice they do not have anywhere to go.

-41. While it will be extremely difficult (if not insurmountable) for many, based on my experience, I believe that at least some pregnant people seeking an abortion will find the resources to travel to Hawai'i from Guam if the Ban is allowed to go into effect.
+Patients in Guam seeking abortions have told me that they already have children who need their care or that they are in school or working.
+For these patients, having an abortion is important so that they can care for the children they have or continue with their career endeavors.
+Some of my patients have medical conditions that are caused by or could be exacerbated by continuing a pregnancy.
+Some patients have told me that they would try to self-induce an abortion if I was not able to provide it.
+Many have expressed real desperation at the idea of remaining pregnant.
+My Guam patients frequently tell me how grateful they are that our medication abortion telemedicine practice is available because they know there's no one in the community who can provide them with this care, and without our practice they would not have any option but to continue the pregnancy. - While it will be extremely difficult (if not insurmountable) for many, based on my experience, I believe that at least some pregnant people seeking an abortion will find the resources to travel to Hawai'i from Guam if the Ban is allowed to go into effect.
 But I am also very concerned that Section 3 of the Ban could be used to prosecute me for providing abortions in Hawai'i (where abortion is legal) to Guam-based patients.
 My attorneys have informed me that, given the language of the Ban, and because it is not explicitly limited to abortions provided in Guam, there is a risk that a prosecutor in Guam could try to use it to prosecute me for care I provide to Guam residents in Hawai'i.
-This is a concern I know other abortion providers around
+This is a concern I know other abortion providers around the country have faced based on the language of certain state abortion bans.